solace-fi/solace-docs/docs/dev-docs/frontend/hooks.md

 | Network | `currencyDecimals`

 Hook Dependencies:
-- `useMasterValues()`
+- `useFarmControllerValues()`

-Calculate the amount of rewards using values from `useMasterValues` and return it as a string.
+Calculate the amount of rewards using values from `useFarmControllerValues` and return it as a string.

 ### `useUserRewardsPerDay`